-Researchers provide comprehensive review of effects of movement-based mind-body interventions on chronic low back pain.
+Researchers provide comprehensive review of the effects of movement-based mind-body interventions on chronic low back pain.

 “Two of the studies we examined in our review were focused on the effects of movement modality, specifically yoga, in veterans.
 Many military veterans and active duty military personnel experience chronic low back pain and are affected by this pain more than the general population,” said Cheryl Krause-Parello, Ph.D., co-author, a professor and director of Canines Providing Assistance to Wounded Warriors (C-P.A.W.W.) within FAU’s Christine E. Lynn College of Nursing, and a faculty fellow of FAU’s Institute for Human Health and Disease Intervention (I-HEALTH).
 “Our review provides emerging evidence that movement-based mind-body interventions could benefit veterans and others experiencing chronic low back pain.”